KILIMANJARO KIDS COMMUNITY

 Kids Dormitory

 The kid’s dorm went up along with the pavilion and was finished soon after.
-The dorm is separated into a girls and boys side.
+The dorm is separated into a girls’ and boys’ side.
 There is a living room and a place for them to do their homework.
-They all take turns doing house chores and sleep comfortably in their own bed.
+They all take turns doing house chores and sleep comfortably in their bed.
+The new dormitory is currently under construction.

 Kitchen and Dining Area

-The kitchen and dining area is separate from the kid’s dorm but provides a place for the kids and staff to gather for meals.
+The kitchen and dining areas are separate from the kid’s dorm but provide a place for the kids and staff to gather for meals.
 The dining area was added in 2016 so that cooking, eating, and cleaning could all happen in one area.
 The kids are involved in every aspect of meals.
-They help the mamas pick the food from the garden, prepare it in the kitchen, set the table and clean up afterward.
+They help the mamas pick the food from the garden, prepare it in the kitchen, set the table, and clean up afterward.
 Proper table manners are always enforced by the Mamas.

 Staff Dorm

-After years of rotating staff between their homes and the KKC, the staff quarters (built in 2016) gives the KKC staff a private room of their own to avoid commuting.
+After years of rotating staff between their homes and the KKC, the staff quarters (built in 2016) give the KKC staff a private room of their own to avoid commuting.
 One mama always sleeps in the same building as the children, but the mamas rotate the responsibility.
-The “off-duty” mama’s now have their own room in the staff quarters.
+The “off-duty” mamas now have their room in the staff quarters.

 Guest Quarters

 After hosting group after group at the KKC, it was time we created a living space for guests.
-Whether they are students, volunteers or visitors, we wanted to make sure the people who visited the KKC get the full immersive experience of staying the night.
+Whether they are students, volunteers, or visitors, we wanted to ensure the people who visited the KKC get the full immersive experience of staying the night.
 Nestled in the corner of the property, the furnished building boasts an astounding view of Mt.
-Kilimanjaro, and safely houses our guests.
+Kilimanjaro and safely houses our guests.

 Animals & Agriculture

 Throughout the property, there are many gardens where we grow maize, tomatoes, cucumbers, squash, papaya, banana, avocado, and many other fruits and vegetables.
-In the northwest corner of the property are the cow corral and chicken coop, where we have cows, goats, and chicken.
+In the northwest corner of the property are the cow corral and chicken coop, where we have cows, goats, and chickens.
 We get all of our milk from the cows and most of our eggs from our hens.
-Peter, who works as the livestock handler, spends most of his time tending to our animals.
+Peter, working as the livestock handler, spends most of his time tending to our animals.

 Welcome Center